 There is no assurance that we will be able to continue to compete effectively, maintain our current fee arrangements with our private clients, maintain current margin levels or counteract increased competition.
 The services we provide to our clients are highly competitive on a national, regional and local level.
 Depending on the geography, property type or service, we face competition from, including, but not limited to, commercial real estate service providers, in-house real estate departments, private owners and developers, institutional lenders, research and consulting firms, and investment managers, some of whom are clients and many of whom may have greater financial resources than we do.
 In addition, future changes in laws and regulations could lead to the entry of other competitors.
 Many of our competitors are local, regional or national firms.
 Although most are substantially smaller than we are, some of these competitors are larger on a local, regional or national basis, and we believe more national firms are exploring entry into or expansion in the \$1 million to \$10 million private client market.
 We may face increased competition from even stronger competitors in the future due to a trend toward acquisitions and consolidation.
-We are also subject to competitions from other large national and multi-national firms as well as regional and local firms that have similar service competencies to ours.
+We are also subject to competition from other large national and multi-national firms as well as regional and local firms that have similar service competencies to ours.
 Our existing and future competitors may choose to undercut our fees or increase the levels of compensation they are willing to pay to their employees and investment sales and financing professionals.
-This could result in these competitors recruiting our employees and investment sales and financing professionals.
+This could result in these competitors recruiting our employees and investment sales and financing professionals, cause us to increase our level of compensation or commission necessary to retain employees or investment sales and financing professionals, and/or require us to recruit new employees or investment sales and financing professionals.
 These occurrences could cause our revenue to decrease, and/or expenses to increase, which could have an adverse effect on our business, financial condition and results of operations.